Recent Developments in Intellectual Property Law 2023

 Reasoning: The Federal Circuit explained that under the Appointments Clause, Congress has the authority to vest appointment power in the Heads of Departments.
 Congress empowered the Secretary of Commerce to appoint the Commissioner of Patents, which the Federal Circuit found to fall within the Appointments Clause.

-Arthrex argued that the Commissioner did not …
+Arthrex argued that the Commissioner did not have the authority to issue a …

 This is premium content for: